propellerlabsio/overnode-server/README.md

 ## Prerequisites

-1. You need a Bitcoin Cash full node running with RPC access.
-This software has been developed with Bitcoin Unlimited Cash but may work with others.
+1. You need a Bitcoin Cash node running with RPC access.
+Overnode has been run with BitcoinABC and Bitcoin Unlimited Cash successfully.
+See [Node Settings](#node-settings) for expected node settings.

 2. You need an empty / dedicated postgresql database available.

 3. You need to configure your [Environment variables](#environment-variables).

+## Node settings

+Generally the following node settings are required or expected:

+	-usecashaddr=1 (default on most node implementations)
+	-server=1 (required for json-rpc)
+	-txindex=1 (required to sync transactions to overnode db)

 ## Building and running